 Those first years found ways to fund the activities of the MWSA by asking for membership dues.
 It also established elections, formal ways to review books for awards and set up more formal conferences and events.

-The second President of The MSWA was Joyce Faulker who began the second phase of improvements and membership growth.
+The second President of The MWSA was Joyce Faulkner who began the second phase of improvements and membership growth.
 Her administration had some very successful writer’s conferences as well.
 She passed the leadership role over after two terms to author Dwight Zimmerman.
 Under Dwight’s leadership the MWSA has now been granted a non-profit status by the government.

 Bill McDonald the founder has slowly reemerged and is working in the background on the board of directors but is limited by his own health issues to take too active a part in weekly operations of the MWSA.
 He is currently working with a new Webmaster and is behind the scenes working on membership issues as they effect the society.